ncatlab/nlab-content/pages/18675.md

 ## References

-Named after [[Benny Lautrup]] and some Nakanishi who is sometimes misspelled as "Takanishi".
+Named after [[Benny Lautrup]] and Noburo Nakanishi, who is sometimes misspelled as "Takanishi".

+* Noburo Nakanishi, _Covariant quantization of the electromagnetic Field in the Landau Gauge_, Prog.
+Theor.
+Phys.
+35, 1111 (1966)
+* Benny Lautrup, _Canonical quantum electrodynamics in covariant gauges_, Kong.
+Dan.
+Vid.
+Sel.
+Mat.
+Fys.
+Med.
+35, 29 (1967)

 Review for the case of [[electromagnetism]] and with [[path integral]] terminology is in